SHOULD WE CLEAN UP THE DERWENT?

 Derwent Remediation operates on Palawa country.
 We acknowledge the Palawa people as the traditional custodians of the Tasmanian region and pay our respects to Palawa elders past and present.
 We are committed to a positive future with and for the Aboriginal community.

-Australia's international sustainability commitments
+Our international sustainability commitments

 This project addresses 10 of the 17 United Nations Sustainable Development Goals